Felix Mendelssohn Bartholdy

 Komponist (1809-1847).
 Autograph letter signed.
 Leipzig. ¾ S. 8vo.
 Mit eh.
 Adresse (Faltbrief).

-Doch hoffe ich dies um so weniger, als Sie mir dieselben ja in ihrem Namen mitgetheilt haben und als ich demnach wohl bestimmt annehmen kann, daß es dabei bleibt […]" ("to pay the requested sum of 25 Louis d'or for the two volumes of Beethoven manuscripts that I recently saw in your library.
-However, my means would not allow me to pay a higher price and I would have to refrain from buying if the owners were to change their minds about these conditions.
-Iverz much hope this will not be the case, as you informed me of the conditions in your name and I can therefore safely assume that they will remain so [...]"). - Mendelssohn owned a whole series of autographs from Beethoven and others, some of which he may have received from Giacomo Meyerbeer's brother Heinrich, the enfant terrible of the family.
-"Although the Beer and Mendelssohn families did not like each other," a remark by Heinrich Heine in his "Confessions" (published in the "Vermischte Schriften" of 1854) provides a hint "that Heinrich Beer and Mendelssohn knew each other.
+- Mendelssohn owned a whole series of autographs by Beethoven and others, some of which he may have received from Giacomo Meyerbeer's brother Heinrich, the enfant terrible of the family.
+"Although the Beer and Mendelssohn families did not like each other", a remark by Heinrich Heine in his "Confessions" (published in the "Vermischte Schriften" of 1854) provides a hint "that Heinrich Beer and Mendelssohn knew each other.
 Thus, it is quite credible that the eccentric Beer gave the score of the 7th Symphony to Felix Mendelssohn; whether he also gave all the other pieces mentioned cannot currently be determined.
 In any case, Heinrich Beer's collection of autographs, which also included Mozart's 'Abduction from the Seraglio', later belonged to Paul Mendelssohn [Felix's brother], and was expanded by pieces from Bach, which demonstrably belonged to Felix.
 There is no reference to this collection in the numerous papers left by Felix nor in those of Paul.
-It can be assumed that Felix gave his autographs to Paul for safe-keeping, as Paul was considered the 'guardian' of the family, not only in financial matters" (Elvers, see below).
-Mendelssohn's Beethoven autographs finally came into the possession of the Royal Library in Berlin in 1908 through a donation by Ernst von Mendelssohn Bartholdy, Paul's son. - Slight signs of wear..
+It can be assumed that Felix gave his autographs to Paul for safe-keeping, as Paul was considered the 'guardian' of the family, not only in financial matters" (cf. Elvers).
+In 1908, Mendelssohn's Beethoven autographs were acquired by the Royal Library in Berlin through a donation by Ernst von Mendelssohn Bartholdy, Paul's son. - Slight signs of wear..

 buy now